microsoft/vscode-docs/api/extension-guides/chat.md

 To help the user take the conversation further, participants can provide *follow-ups* for each response.
 Follow-up questions are suggestions that are presented in the chat user interface and might give the user inspiration about the chat extension's capabilities.

 Participants can also contribute *commands*, which are a shorthand notation for common user intents, and are indicated by the `/` symbol.
 The extension can then use the command to prompt the language model accordingly.
-For example, `/explain` is a command that corresponds with the intent that the language model should explain some code.
+For example, `/explain` is a command for the `@workspace` participant that corresponds with the intent that the language model should explain some code.

 > **Note:** The Chat and Language Model API are in a [proposed state](https://code.visualstudio.com/api/advanced-topics/using-proposed-api) and we are actively working on adding more functionality.
 Share your feedback in [this GitHub issue](https://github.com/microsoft/vscode/issues/199908) or create new issues.